 (vi) Effective leak diameter standard and procedure

-(A) Manufacturers shall demonstrate that for 2018 and subsequent model vehicles ≤14,000 lbs.
+(A) Manufacturers shall demonstrate that for 2018 through 2025 model vehicles ≤14,000 lbs.
 GVWR certifying to the evaporative emission standards set forth in 1976(b)(1)(G), fuel systems do not exceed an effective leak diameter of 0.02 inches when tested in accordance with the test procedure sequence set forth in Part III of these test procedures.
 This requirement does not apply to 2021 and previous model vehicles certified by a small volume manufacturer.
 For vehicles with fuel tanks exceeding 25 gallons nominal fuel tank capacity, manufacturers may request approval from the Executive Officer for a leak standard greater than 0.020 inches, up to a maximum value of 0.040 inches.

 * * * * *